A Poincar\'e-Bendixson theorem for flows with arbitrarily many singular points: Introduction

-\begin{main} The following statements hold for a flow with arbitrarily many singular points on a compact surface: \\ {\rm(a)} The $\omega$-limit set of any non-closed orbit of is one of the following exclusively: \begin{quote} $(1)$ A nowhere dense subset of singular points. \\ $(2)$ A semi-attracting limit cycle. \\ $(3)$ A quasi-semi-attracting limit quasi-circuit that is the image of a circle. \\ $(4)$ A quasi-semi-attracting limit quasi-circuit that is not locally connected. \\ $(5)$ A locally dense Q-set. \\ $(6)$ A transversely Cantor Q-set. \\ $(7)$ A quasi-Q-set that consists of singular points and non-recurrent points. \end{quote} {\rm(b)} Each non-recurrent orbit in the $\omega$-limit set of a point is a connecting quasi-separatrix. \\ {\rm(c)} If the singular point set is totally disconnected, then any non-recurrent orbits in the $\omega$-limit set of a point are connecting separatrices. \end{main}
+\begin{main} The following statements hold for a flow with arbitrarily many singular points on a compact surface: \\ {\rm(a)} The $\omega$-limit set of any non-closed orbit is one of the following exclusively: \begin{quote} $(1)$ A nowhere dense subset of singular points. \\ $(2)$ A semi-attracting limit cycle. \\ $(3)$ A quasi-semi-attracting limit quasi-circuit that is the image of a circle. \\ $(4)$ A quasi-semi-attracting limit quasi-circuit that is not locally connected. \\ $(5)$ A locally dense Q-set. \\ $(6)$ A transversely Cantor Q-set. \\ $(7)$ A quasi-Q-set that consists of singular points and non-recurrent points. \end{quote} {\rm(b)} Every non-recurrent orbit in the $\omega$-limit set of a point is a connecting quasi-separatrix. \\ {\rm(c)} If the singular point set is totally disconnected, then any non-recurrent orbits in the $\omega$-limit set of a point are connecting separatrices. \\ {\rm(d)} If the $\omega$-limit set of a point is a Q-set, then the Q-set corresponds to the orbit closure of any non-closed recurrent point in the Q-set. \end{main}

+The previous theorem implies a generalization of the Poincar\'{e}-Bendixson theorem for a flow with countably many singular points on a compact surface (see Theorem~\ref{cor:PB_countable}).

+Using the classification of $\omega$-limit sets, we can show the non-existence of quasi-Q-sets on a sphere and a projective plane (see Corollary~\ref{cor:nonex_qQset}).
+Moreover, we demonstrate the dependency between the $\omega$-limit set and the $\alpha$-limit set (i.e. the dual concept of the $\omega$-limit set) of a point \cite{yokoyama2022omega}.
+For instance, the $\omega$-limit set of a point whose $\alpha$-limit set is a locally dense Q-set either is a locally dense Q-set or consists of singular points.
+Moreover, it is known that the number of Q-sets for flows on compact surfaces is finite \cite{markley1969poincare,markley1970number} and that Q-sets are essential.
+Therefore it is naturally asked whether the number of quasi-Q-sets for flows on compact surfaces is finite and whether quasi-Q-sets are essential \footnote{These questions are suggested by an anonymous referee}.
+We show the finiteness and the essential property of quasi-Q-sets (see Lemma~\ref{lem:ess_qqset}, Proposition~\ref{prop:num_qqset}, and Proposition~\ref{prop:num_qqset_02}).
+In addition, we topologically characterize quasi-Q-sets (see Proposition~\ref{prop:ch_qqset} and Proposition~\ref{prop:ch_qqset_nontrivial}).